goradd/got/README.md

 Text will get written to output by calling `buf.WriteString`.
 Got makes no assumptions as to how you declare the `buf` variable, it just needs to be available when the template text is declared.
 Usually you would do this by declaring a function at the top of your template that receives a `buf *bytes.Buffer` parameter.
-After compiling the template output together with you program, you call this function to get the template output.
+After compiling the template output together with your program, you call this function to get the template output.

+At a minimum, you will need to import the "bytes" package into the file with your template function.
+Depending on what tags you use, you might need to add additional items to your import list.
+Those are mentioned below with each tag.

 ### Example
 Here is how you might create a very basic template.
 For purposes of this example, we will call the file